 One interesting question is just what does homeschooling mean.
 My family is taking the “standard” home education route as outlined by our state’s laws.
 But for many families “homeshooling” means enrolling in a distance-learning private school, which usually costs money.
 And some “free” public “charter” schools also offer distance-learning.
 Add to that the fact that “homeschoolers” often participate in programs offered by local public schools, and the lines can get a bit blurry.

-You don’t need to get overly complicated with educational materials.
+Different families will find that different materials work better for them.
+Generally, my take is that you don’t need to get overly complicated with educational materials.
 If you have plenty of good books (which you can buy, borrow from a library, or in many cases download for free), some good math workbooks, and some science projects, you’re basically set.
 Older children may require more-specialized materials.
 Add to the basics good video documentaries, many of which are free on YouTube or available through standard streaming services (such as Amazon Prime, Netflix, and Disney+), plus lots of “real life” activities such as shopping and camping and visiting the museum, and your child’s day will be rich with opportunities to learn about the world and to develop meaningful skills.

 I do offer some Amazon links on this site via my affiliates account that pay a small commission on related sales.
 So bear that in mind.
 Mainly I keep up this page because I’m deeply interested in education, and I’m already spending considerable time homeschooling my child.
 So writing up what I learn for this site is a natural extension of my interests.
 If I link to something on Amazon through this site, it’s because I genuinely value the product at hand.
 Whenever there is a free version of something I try to include that information as well.
 For example, in my post about fraction wheels, I link to the set that I personally bought from Amazon and also offer a free download that people can print out if they want.
 And of course I link to products elsewhere that I like for which I receive no commission.
 (Amazon is my only commission source.)
-Here the main point is, be aware of what people are selling and be slow to part with your hard-earned money.
-Although there are tons of great educational products for sale, there is also an enormous amount of pricey garbage.
-Whether the materials are “free” or for sale, your default stance should be skepticism.
-Even something that’s “free” demands your time and attention, and many “free” things are not worth the price.

 If you like, check out my Resources page, which offers links to tons of (useful) free resources (as well as products for sale), including Core Knowledge ebooks, Khan Academy, and Mystery Doug science videos.